jonashackt/molecule-ansible-docker-aws/README.md

 [![asciicast](https://asciinema.org/a/213352.svg)](https://asciinema.org/a/213352)

 All the files which belong only to a certain scenario are placed inside the scenarios directory.
-For example in the Docker scenario this is `Dockerfile.js` and in Vagrant one this is `prepare.yml`.
+For example in the Docker scenario there's only the `molecule.yml` and in Vagrant one this is an additional `prepare.yml`.
 Also the `molecule.yml` files have to access the `playbook.yml` and the testfiles differently since they are now separate from the scenario directory to be [able to reuse them over all scenarios](https://molecule.readthedocs.io/en/latest/examples.html#sharing-across-scenarios):

 ```
 ...